 - Pyometra: This is an infection of the uterus that your dog can get if it's a female that isn't spayed.
 If she has it, she will drink a lot of water, have discharge from her vagina, and eventually start vomiting.
 The vet will notice abnormalities on the exam and the blood work.
 This is a life-threatening condition, so she will need surgery.

 What should you do if your dog is vomiting?

-There are a lot of other abnormalities that you might not even notice but your vet will be able to pick up them during a physical exam, so if you are worried about your dog being too old, weak, depressed, or especially if she is vomiting after you stop feeding her, take her in right away.
+There are a lot of things to think about if your dog is vomiting — and there are many other abnormalities that you might not even notice but that your vet would pick up during a physical exam.
+If you are worried about your dog being too old, weak, or depressed, or especially if she is vomiting after you stop feeding her, take her in right away.

 Vomiting may be nothing to worry about, or it may be a sign of something serious.
 It is your job to find out why.